BSE-listed hybrid Fintech Company Choice International Q1 net profit at Rs 1110.60 lakhs | Business

 BSE-listed hybrid Fintech Company Choice International Q1 net profit at Rs 1110.60 lakhs

-BSE-listed Choice International Limited, a diversified conglomerate in the personal finance services spectrum has reported 1338% growth in April-June net profit to Rs 1110.60 lakhs compared to a net loss of Rs 89.67 lakhs in the corresponding quarter last year.
-The total income of the hybrid fintech company during the first quarter grew by 58% as compared to the corresponding previous quarter to Rs.
-4,394.91 lakhs largely driven through its stock brokerage income.
-It includes Rs 908.06 lakhs on account of gain on the fair value of one traded security classified as fair value through profit and loss statement.
+Mumbai (Maharashtra) [India] September 7 (ANI/PRNewswire): BSE-listed Choice International Limited, a diversified conglomerate in the personal finance services spectrum has reported 1338 per cent growth in April-June net profit to Rs 1110.60 lakhs compared to a net loss of Rs 89.67 lakhs in the corresponding quarter last year.
+Total income of the hybrid fintech company during the first quarter grew by 58 per cent as compared to corresponding previous quarter to Rs 4,394.91 lakhs largely driven through its stock brokerage income.
+It includes Rs 908.06 lakhs on account of gain on fair value of one traded security classified as fair value through profit and loss statement.

-Sequentially, net profit and total income grew by 161% and 13% over the preceding quarter of Jan-Mar, respectively.
-EBITDA margin for the quarter under review grew to 47%, up 29 basis points over the same quarter last year.
+Sequentially, net profit and total income grew by 161 per cent and 13 per cent over the preceding quarter of Jan-Mar, respectively.
+EBITDA margin for the quarter under review grew to 47 per cent, up 29 basis points over the same quarter last year.

 - READ MORE ON: